armory/spinnaker-operator/README.md

 # Spinnaker Operator for Kubernetes

-We've announced the [Spinnaker Operator](https://blog.armory.io/spinnaker-operator/): a Kubernetes operator to deploy and manage Spinnaker with the tools you're used to.
+The [Spinnaker Operator](https://blog.armory.io/spinnaker-operator/) is a Kubernetes operator to deploy and manage Spinnaker using familiar tools.
 We're sharing it to let the community evaluate it and provide feedback.
 Please let us know what would make your life easier when installing Spinnaker!
 You can use [GitHub issues](https://github.com/armory/spinnaker-operator/issues) for the time being.

 ## Benefits of Operator